Meatball Bombs

 How to make Meatball Bombs

-- Prepare the seasoned garlic butter by combining all ingredients and set aside.
+Make the seasoned garlic butter.
+Combine all ingredients in a small bowl and set aside.

-- Add bombs (seam side down) to a muffin pan and brush the tops of each with the prepared seasoned garlic butter.
+Brush and bake.
+Add bombs (seam side down) to a muffin pan and brush the tops of each with the prepared seasoned garlic butter.
+Bake at 375°For 10-12 minutes, until tops are golden brown.
+Remove from oven, allow to cool.
+Serve with extra sauce for dipping.
+Devour.

 Meatball Bombs